andrelandgraf/andrelandgraf/contents/articles/2023-10-07_website_reviews_beginners_guide.md

 imageAltText: Website Reviews - A beginner's guide by Andre Landgraf
 ---

-Reviewing websites is the process of giving constructive feedback to yourself or your peers on the quality of a website.
-It is a great way to learn and improve your skills as a developer.
+Reviewing websites is the process of analyzing different aspects of a website.
+You can review your own site to find issues and improve it or review the sites of others to learn or give constructive feedback.
 Like a quality PR review, there is a lot to reviewing websites.
-You can give feedback on the overall user experience, the design, the content, the code, the performance, the accessibility, the SEO, and more.
+You can review the overall user experience, the design, the content, the code, the performance, the site’s accessibility, the SEO, and more.
 In this short article, I want to provide you with a simple step-by-step guide to get started with website reviews.

 ## The process